How to Organize an Issue Forum

 Invite speakers with demonstrated knowledge or personal experience with your chosen issue.
 Consider the goals of your program, and invite the people you believe would best meet those goals.

 For example, if your event is focused on the importance of women in science, technology, engineering, and math (STEM) fields, consider inviting a woman in that field who can describe the barriers she faces in her career.
-Invite speakers in writing (e-mail is fine) at least three weeks in advance.
+Invite speakers in writing (email is fine) at least three weeks in advance.
 If you invite more than one speaker, be sure to divide topic responsibilities, and ensure that the speakers know who will join them on the panel and the topics the other speakers will address.
-Read more on how to secure excellent speakers for free.

 Be sure to diversify your speakers, as well as your audience, for a memorable event.
 Ensure your event is accessible for all attendees.
 Consider working in coalition to plan and promote your event.
 Doing so will allow you to share the task of planning, reach more people, increase AAUW membership, and gain additional exposure.